 Falset and beyond

 But the offers of Priorat’s towns pale in comparison to the region’s more natural charms.
-This is a wonderful place for nature lovers, since centuries of poverty meant that most of the region looks much as it did in the Middle Ages, with unspoilt natural landscapes interrupted by stone farm houses, small quaint villages, castle complexes like Siurana, and historic churches and chapels.
+This is a wonderful place for nature lovers since centuries of poverty meant that most of the region looks much as it did in the Middle Ages, with unspoiled natural landscapes interrupted by stone farmhouses, small quaint villages, castle complexes like Siurana, and historic churches and chapels.